Parliamentary.ai

 Overview

-This bill amends the Criminal Justice Act 1961 to change the rules on when offenders are released from detention.
-The aim is to prevent releases falling on weekends or bank holidays, instead scheduling them for working days preceding such days.
+This bill amends the Criminal Justice Act 1961 to change the rules about when offenders are released from prison and other secure facilities.
+The aim is to prevent releases falling on weekends or bank holidays, ensuring releases occur on working days to facilitate smoother transitions and access to support services.

 Description